Ballet for a Girl in Buchannon

 The final track, "Now More Than Ever," is a single-verse reprise of the suite's opening song, "Make Me Smile."
 The vocal songs within the suite can be viewed as telling the story of a man searching for a far away lost love and attempting to rekindle the love they had shared.
 Two of these songs reached the top ten on the U.S. Billboard Hot 100: a single edit of "Make Me Smile (/Now More Than Ever)" (#9, 1970) and "Colour My World" (#7, 1971).

 The instrumental movement "West Virginia Fantasies" incorporates instrumental counterpoint extensively between the horns, guitar, and keyboards, exemplifying Chicago's skill at composing and arranging complex pieces.

 The suite was recorded as a single track, titled "The Ballet," on their album Chicago XXVI: Live in Concert in 1999.
 The version on the 2005 DVD Chicago & Earth, Wind & Fire — Live at the Greek Theatre is called "Make Me Smile Medley," named after the suite's opening song.

-In some live concerts Chicago ended the first set with the "Ballet."
-The last long chord of "Now More Than Ever" often elicited a standing ovation from the audience.